 Based on reporting from the ICANN Board and Staff, there has been progress on a number of areas in terms of the Board’s functioning.
 However, one challenge to a full assessment of the Recommendation’s effectiveness is the lack of benchmarks/metrics against which the ATRT2 might be able to measure the effectiveness on implementation.
 While some of the improvements may be difficult to measure, metrics would assist in drawing qualitative and quantitative conclusions going forward.
 It is the view of ATRT2 that these activities generally should be visible to the Community (unless dealing with Human Resources or other confidential issues).
 With respect to Board training in particular, ATRT2 has asked whether training materials could be made publicly available as a matter of transparency.
 The Board Secretariat should be briefed on ATRT1 Recommendations and ATRT2 assessment as a matter of course, and integrate that input into its support.

-4. : Assessment of ATRT1 Recommendation 5
+Report Section 4.
+BOARD PERFORMANCE AND WORK PRACTICES: ATRT2 Recommendation #3 (Assessment of ATRT1 Recommendation 5)

 Findings of ATRT1